Danjumajamiu/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home is a script that changes the working directory to the user’s home directory, 3-listfiles is a script used to display current directory contents in a long format, 4-listmorefiles is a script display current directory contents, including hidden files,
+2-bring_me_home is a script that changes the working directory to the user’s home directory, 3-listfiles is a script used to display current directory contents in a long format, 4-listmorefiles is a script display current directory contents, including hidden files, 5-listfilesdigitonly is a script used to current directory content in long formats with numeric ids and hidden files,